The Rewards of Spiritualizing Desire

 Incidentally, the saying, "the more you give, the more you get" applies to oxytocin.
 The more you nurture and connect with others, the more responsive your body and brain become to this hormone.
 (Uvnas-Moberg, 2005) Oxytocin is unusual in this regard.
 For example, compare this result with the results from using substances like alcohol or caffeine, or engaging in passion: the more you indulge, the more you require for the same effect.
 Oxytocin is the opposite.
 The more you give and nurture, the more strongly you respond to any affection, generosity, opportunity to serve, meditation, and so forth.

-In other words, self-control grows easier, and the feeling of connection with others, with your lover, and with God strengthens as you choose oxytocin-promoting behaviors.
+In other words, self-control grows easier, and the feeling of connection with others, with your lover, and with the divine strengthens as you choose oxytocin-promoting behaviors.
 Could this be why the readings advise that treating others kindly is the source of life, the source of love, the source of peace, the source of harmony, and the way in which we receive these benefits ourselves?12 As the readings point out, there are two ways to clean up our karmic debts.
-We can either experience the equivalent of the effects of our past mistakes, or we can forgive others their misdeeds, thereby earning ourselves similar reprieves.13 Needless to say, forgiveness is a lot easier with balanced brain chemistry than it is when our 'beasts are loose.'
+We can either experience the equivalent of the effects of our past mistakes until we learn not to make them, or we can forgive others their misdeeds, thereby earning ourselves similar reprieves.13 Needless to say, forgiveness is a lot easier with balanced brain chemistry than it is when our 'beasts are loose.'

 More balanced neurochemistry may be one reason that conscious, controlled lovemaking has important spiritual implications.
 In any case, Cayce said that the Creative Forces of the body (when they are not abused) give rise to a more spiritually-minded individual.14